Hyundai ELEXIO vs KGM Musso EV

 Buy the Hyundai ELEXIO if: You want the lower entry price, prioritise performance, or prefer Hyundai's approach to design and ownership experience.

-Buy the KGM Musso EV if: You need more boot space, value a longer warranty, or prefer KGM's approach to design and ownership experience.
+Buy the KGM Musso EV if: You need more boot space, value a longer warranty, need stronger towing, or prefer KGM's approach to design and ownership experience.

 The Verdict

-The Hyundai ELEXIO takes 6 of 10 key spec categories and comes in at a lower price.
-If boot space matters, the KGM Musso EV has a clear edge.
+The Hyundai ELEXIO takes 6 of 11 key spec categories and comes in at a lower price.
 The KGM Musso EV adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions